Key money dates for 2025

 JANUARY

-The new energy price cap came into effect on New Year’s Day.
-Ofgem, the energy regulator, sets a new price cap every three months.
+The new energy price cap will come into effect on New Year’s Day.
+Ofgem, the energy regulator, sets a new price cap every three months, which applies to households on variable bills.
+If you're on a fixed energy tariff, you're not affected.

 Self-employed workers are also required to make a payment on account - this is an advance payment towards your next tax bill, based on your previous tax liabilities.
 The first payment must be made by 31 January.

 Bear in mind that payments to HMRC can take a few days, so try and complete your tax return at least a few days ahead of the 31 January deadline.
-Or better still, get it done now, and then you don’t have it hanging over your head during the Christmas break and into January - which is often the bleakest month of the year.
+Or better still, get it done now, and then you won’t have it hanging over your head during the Christmas break and into January.

 FEBRUARY

-This is the first meeting of the year for the Bank of England’s Monetary Policy Committee to decide whether the base rate should be altered.
-After 14 consecutive increases to the base rate, which finally ended in September 2023 when the MPC held rates at 5.25%, rates are widely expected to fall in 2024.
+This is the first meeting of 2025 for the Bank of England’s Monetary Policy Committee (MPC) to decide whether the base rate should be altered.

 MARCH

-Like previous years, the government is freezing rail fares for January and February, meaning fares will officially rise in March 2024.
-This year, fares rose on 5 March, and it’s likely it will be the same date in 2024.
+Like previous years, the government is freezing rail fares for January and February, meaning the annual rise in regulated rail fares will occur in March.

-Another meeting by the Bank of England’s MPC, to decide if the base rate should be changed.
+The second Bank of England meeting of the year will take place on 20 March to decide if the base rate should be changed.

 APRIL